raymondEhlers/aliceDockerCVMFS/README.md

  - Use pre-built package(s) (for example, AliPhysics) and run over data.
 For more, see [here](#pre-built-packages).
  - Use pre-built package(s) (for example, AliRoot) and compile other code against it (for example, a local copy of AliPhysics).
 For more, see [here](#compile-your-own-code).

 To establish terminology, this is achieved by using a Docker container.
 A container is roughly an operating system image that has been configured with software.
 In our case, I have created an image that allows us to use CVMFS.
-On Mac OS X, this container must run inside of a virtual machine, but all of this is transparent to the user, so the details are not important.
+On Mac OS X, this container must run inside of a virtual machine, but all of this is hidden from the user, so the details are not important.

 Before beginning, it is important to a few things to keep in mind: